grandivory/ffxi-gearswap/README.md

 * If you use a weapon skill and don't have a ws-specific set defined, then the lua will look for `sets.WS.MAB` or `sets.WS.Elemental` for elemental-based WS, or `sets.WS.Generic` for physical-based WS
   * Further, for elemental weapon skills, the lua will check against the current weather and day to equip `sets.Weather`, if it's defined
 * If the spell has a cast time, the lua looks for `sets.precast.FastCast` to equip
-* You can define a `mod_precast(spell, precast_set)` function in your lua to make any changes to the behavior defined up to this point!
+* You can define a `mod_precast(spell, precast_set, mode)` function in your lua to make any changes to the behavior defined up to this point!
 That function will be passed the current spell and the set that my lua thinks you should be using, and whatever is returned is what will actually be used.
 * Ammo counting!
 You can set an `ammo_threshold` variable (default 10) and the lua will warn you when you're running low on ammo.
 * If you define a `no_shoot_ammo` variable as `S{'Bullet 1', 'Bullet 2'}` (yes, the S matters), then the lua won't let you shoot that bullet, even if you put it into a set
 * Tool counting!
 You can set a `tool_threshold` variable (default 10) and the lua will warn you when you're running low on ninja tools.
 This works for both the spell-specific tools and the universal tools, if you're on ninja main.